meoooh/42Events/README.md

 ## Support

-If you encounter any issues or have suggestions, please open an issue in this repository.
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/meoooh/42Events/issues/new) in this repository. or contact [me](https://profile-v3.intra.42.fr/users/hangkim)

 ---